bishopcurtisj/honeybee/docs/TO-DO.md

 	- [x] Decide how to calculate profit from each trade, what is the "true" value that they are being judged on?
 Average price or Last price?
 - [x] Revisit RL information policy
 - [ ] Add ability for Neural Network to set spread
+	- [ ] For now just using a dummy approach, will refactor once I decide how I want to approach this.

 ### Bayesians